 - Does the candidate serve on legislative committees with jurisdiction over issues of importance to our business?

+Information regarding many of Lorillard’s corporate political contributions can be found on the Internal Revenue Service website at www.irs.gov.
 Information on other Lorillard corporate contributions generally can be searched on the websites of the state campaign finance agencies that administer the reporting rules in the various states.
-Links to the various campaign finance agencies can be found at this Federal Election Commission listing: http://www.fec.gov/pubrec/cfsdd/cfsdd.shtml
+Links to the various campaign finance agencies can be found at the Federal Election Commission link below.

 Reports for LOPAC are filed according to the requirements of the Federal Election Commission and can be found at www.fec.gov.
 A link to the LOPAC political contribution reports is provided below.